EU Partnership Intern

 • Provide support to the IUCN offices worldwide in accessing EU funding and exploring relevant EU funding instruments;

-• Conduct (online) research on EU policies and processes related to nature conservation and sustainable development (e.g. search for upcoming events & policy calendars, research background information, EC consultations etc.);
+• Conduct (desktop) research/intelligence gathering on EU policies and processes related to nature conservation and sustainable development (e.g. search for upcoming events & policy calendars, research background information, EC consultations etc.);

 • Assisting in the development and circulation of the bi-weekly “Funding EUpdate” newsletter;

 • Assist in the preparation of meetings and public speaking events by drafting briefings and presentations

 • Support with the organization of a conference (November 2018)

 • Attend meetings and conferences and report on the outcomes;